The journey actually started years ago, long before Ryan and Veronica had even met …

 For the next 18 weeks, together with family and friends, they prayed, hoped and believed for that miracle …

-Matthew Manuel Nel was born to Ryan and Veronica on 3 February 2014 via emergency c-section at 38 weeks with holoprosencephaly and severe microcephaly, cleft lip, flat nose with single nostril and closely set eyes.
+Matthew Manuel Nel was born on 3 February 2014 via emergency c-section at 38 weeks with holoprosencephaly and severe microcephaly, cleft lip, flat nose with single nostril, closely set eyes and all the complications and complexities that go with such a diagnosis.